 To start out in trap shooting any shotgun will do.
 But today’s dedicated trap guns include long barrels, which aid in the sighting process, and adjustable, or custom fitted, stocks, so that shooters can adjust their guns to “shoot where they look”.
 High-end guns may have removable trigger groups, several sets of barrels sighted to shoot to the same point of impact, custom made fully adjustable stocks and barrel ribs, changeable chokes, beautiful wood and exquisite engraving and finish, and fitted cases.
 Prices may run between $500 and $25,000.

 Standard trap guns are almost always 12 ga, and utilize loads of not more than 1 1/8 oz. of lead shot, generally #7 1/2 or #8 in size.
 While the early trap shooters were proficient with side by side double barrels, the Winchester Model 12 ushered in an era of single barrel guns.
 Today a trap line will see lots of break open single shots, over and under doubles, semi-autos and a pump or 2.
 Browning makes a BT99 model that has taken a large share of today’s trap gun market.

 The most widely accepted governing body for Trap shooting is the ATA, Amateur Trapshooting Association, with the big annual shoot, the Grand American, being held in Sparta Illinois each summer.

-And we also have a mechanical thrower under the green box at the trap range facility, that’s for use by all members whenever a match is not being held.
+We have a mechanical thrower at the trap range facility, that’s for use by all members.